The Google Pixel 9, the Pixel 9 Pro Fold and everything announced at the Made by Google event

 Speaking of cameras, there's the same number as last year (two in the back, one in the front) but the previous generation's 12 MP ultrawide lens has been replaced with a 48 MP ultrawide lens.
 The other two cameras have the same specs, except the front cam now has autofocus for better selfies.
 To take advantage of those fancy sensors, new AI photography enhancements like Add Me and Reimagine join the existing Magic Editor, Night Sight and Best Take features.

 The Pixel 9 houses the same Tensor G4 chip, designed to be better at everyday tasks, while using up less battery.
-As its more expensive siblings and now comes with 12GB of memory, eliminating the option of an 8GB model.
+That's the same chip as its more expensive siblings and now the base model Pixel comes with 12GB of memory, eliminating the option of an 8GB model.
 That extra RAM will help handle the many Gemini integrations coming standard in Android 15.
-Pressing and holding the power button will overlay the assistant on whatever you're doing on-screen and can answer questions, pull details from other apps, and producing contextualized recommendations based on images you take.
+Pressing and holding the power button will overlay the assistant on whatever you're doing on-screen and can answer questions, pull details from other apps, and produce contextualized recommendations based on images you take.

+Engadget's Sam Rutherford spent some time hands-on with the Pixel 9 family of phones and so far, likes what he sees, noting that the new designs "look great" and the AI tools and features are shaping up to be useful iterations on what can otherwise seem like a buzzy bandwagon add-on.

-The Pixel 9 comes with 7 years of OS and security updates and is available in Obsidian, Porcelain, Wintergreen, and Peony.
-Its starts at $799 for 128GB of storage.
+The Pixel 9 comes with 7 years of OS and security updates and is available in Obsidian, Porcelain, Wintergreen and Peony.
+Its starts at $799 for 128GB of storage and is now open for pre-orders and all Pixel 9 phones will hit the shelves August 22.

 Google Pixel 9